 If you don’t have a Will, you will die ‘intestate’ and you risk your estate being divided according to the law rather than your distinct wishes.
 Not only this, you also risk your family going through a lengthy legal process making their stresses concerning the bereavement even more traumatic.

 Similar risks are present for those who fail to update their Will.
 The pension’s crisis has made it starkly apparent that we’re all living much longer than in the past.
 This has had revolutionary effects on the Will writing business as the circumstances when a Will was drawn up can be dramatically different at the point of death.

 There are various reasons for updating or changing a Will and you need to keep your document right up to date.
-Seek advice from a reputable service like Saga Legal who can write a Will from scratch and provide sound information on updating.
+Seek advice from a reputable lawyer who can write a Will from scratch and provide sound information on updating.

 Perhaps you’ll overwrite your old Will entirely and completely scrap the former document.
 This can be done quite simply, but it’s also common for someone to make a ‘codicil’.
 A codicil is a minor amendment which must be both signed and witnessed.

 Remember that life is complicated these days and people’s home lives are much more prone to change.